jmahoney/jmahoney.github.io/docs/_posts/2022-07-14-the-engineering-managers-bookshelf.md

 There are many more books I still need to read and I'll add more as I find ones I can recommend.
 If you have any comments or recommendations please don't hestiate to [email me](mailto:jmahoney@iterative.co.nz).

 [I've mirrored this list on bookshop.org](https://bookshop.org/lists/the-engineering-manager-s-bookshelf/) and most of the links in this post point there.
 I encourage you to buy the books from your local bookshop, though.
-I get an affiliate cut if you buy a book from bookshop.org, but it's not something expecting to ever be worth cashing in.

 #### [Nine Lies About Work: A Freethinking Leader's Guide to the Real World by Marcus Buckingham and Ashley Goodall](https://bookshop.org/a/14808/9781633696303)